PCBeeQC/self-hosted-discord-alternatives/README.md

 A comprehensive comparison of the best **self-hosted Discord alternatives**, open-source chat platforms, and private team communication tools.

 This list tries to capture and summarize the features that matter when trying to self-host a chat platform.
 From my experience, what makes or breaks a self-hosted chat platform is how easy it is to use for the average user.
-Is there mobile apps they can download?
+Are there mobile apps they can download?
 Do push notifications work?
-Can they send GIFs in the chat (looking at you Element on iOS)?
+Can they send GIFs in the chat (looking at you, Element on iOS)?

 This list tries to answer some of these questions.